greenzorro/victor42.eth/content/post-en/折腾与思考/我没玩Openclaw，但把它的魂学来了.md

 Quoting [my response on X](https://x.com/victor_cheng_42/status/2020676575679885730) regarding why Minimax develops exceptional video generation models:

 > Minimax is a remarkable AI company, entirely unlike its peers.
 It does not pursue model capabilities purely for their own sake; it is building Westworld.
-Its research breakthroughs—such as video generation and TTS—primarily serve its consumer social product, Xingye.
+Its research breakthroughs - such as video generation and TTS - primarily serve its consumer social product, Xingye.
 Lacking native video training data, it acquired what it needed commercially.
 That data constraint is real, but entirely sufficient to build compelling virtual companions.

 As an occasional developer, I initially knew Minimax through its developer tools and coding models.
-I was aware of Xingye—their emotional AI companion app—but had not realized it belonged to them and felt zero inclination to try it.
+I was aware of Xingye - their emotional AI companion app - but had not realized it belonged to them and felt zero inclination to try it.

 Now, wearing my investor hat, I needed firsthand exposure to the core product to form an authentic perspective.
 So I decided to enter Xingye and experience a virtual romance.